 Need a Divorce Lawyer?
 Find a lawyer that fits your needs by explaining your legal situation.
 This free and confidential service will match you with pre-screened local attorneys interested in taking your case.

 1710 Douglas Drive N. Suite 106

 Parent Education Classes by District - if parents do not agree on custody or parenting time issues, they will need to attend a certified divorce education program.
 You can access the contact and registration information for each district by scrolling down the page to the section labeled Divorce Education Class for Parents.

-Children in Between - This is an online course approved by the majority of district courts in Minnesota.
+Children in Between - This is a parenting program which encourages divorced parents to put their children's needs first, teaching them how to effectively communicate with the other parent, the pitfalls to avoid, and how to resolve custody and visitation conflicts.
+This online course is approved by the majority of district courts in Minnesota.
 Be sure to verify your court's acceptance of this program prior to enrolling.

 Parents Forever Classes

 This program offered through the University of Minnesota Extension, and approved by the Minnesota Supreme Court, fulfills the mandatory parent education class required for separating and divorcing parents.

 This service helps you complete the required documents and papers for an uncontested divorce by having you answer a variety of questions about your unique situation.
 The resulting documents are accurately filled in with your situation and ready to be filed.
 You'll even get instructions on submitting the paperwork to the court.
 This service also provides divorce eBooks and products that can help you locate the answer you need about the divorce process.
 Learn more about this online divorce option for Minnesota.